 While coverage rates increased with the ACA, approximately 27.5 million under 65 went without coverage in 2016.
 A Gallup poll indicates that a slightly increased percentage of adults without health insurance has occurred since 2016.

 The cost of health coverage is more than many families can afford.
 The average non-employer based costs for a family of four is more than $1,500 per month while per-person deductibles can be over $5,000.
 With the recent elimination by Congress of the ACA mandate that everyone must be insured or pay a penalty, those costs are expected to go even higher.

 To save money on premiums, some may choose plans with higher deductibles.
 Even with health insurance coverage, they feel they can’t afford tests, treatment or prescriptions so they simply choose to not get the care they need.

-According to a survey conducted by the West Health Institute and ORC at the University of Chicago, about a third and a half of people age 45 to 59 and a quarter 60 years or more went without care in 2017 to avoid the expense.
+According to a survey conducted by the West Health Institute and ORC at the University of Chicago, about a third of people age 45 to 59 and a quarter of those age 60 years or more went without care in 2017 to avoid the expense.
 Yet 80% of survey participants had health insurance.